 CHURCH MISSION STATEMENT

-With other Christians throughout the ages, we proclaim classic Christian beliefs as expressed by the Apostles’ Creed.
+We proclaim the Kingdom of God is here and is operating through humanity.
+God is the king and he resides in heaven.
+We are colonies of the kingdom and we as ambassadors are fulfilling our purpose to LOVE, LIVE, AND GIVE.
 At The Way Interdenominational Church, we believe we must emphasize what is most important, and not divide over minor points.
 More specifically, you will find our teaching is based on the following core beliefs:

 Jesus is the Son of God.
 He was born to the Virgin Mary by miraculous conception.
 Being both fully God and fully human, He lived a sinless life, perfectly revealing the Father.
+While on earth He preached the Kingdom of God is here.
+He taught kingdom principles to show us the will of His father.
 By His suffering, death and resurrection, he provided the only way to salvation.
 He rose from the dead after three days, and ascended to heaven where He rules and reigns with the Father.
 He will return again to earth and rule as the supreme Judge and King of all.

 About the Holy Spirit

 The Holy Spirit is not a mere force.
 His inner prompting makes people aware of their need for Jesus.
+No one can receive salvation without the prompting and leading of the Holy Spirit.
 He is given to every believer at the moment of salvation, to empower them to live a holy life and to grant gifts for service.
 He leads all believers into truth, and believers become like Christ as a result of submitting to His leading.